sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/7_Creating_CLI_apps/60_1_Keyboard-input-readline-module.md

 Created Sat Jan 6, 2024 at 1:25 PM

 The [readline](https://nodejs.org/api/readline.html) module can be used for reading input into programs.
-A promise version [readline/promises](https://nodejs.org/api/readline.html#promises-api) is it's marked experimental.
-Works by default in v20.
+A promise version [readline/promises](https://nodejs.org/api/readline.html#promises-api) is available (it's marked experimental), but works by default in v20.

 The APIs of the module allow for very granular control if needed - like position of cursor, row/column position, reading a line vs per character reads.